scemama/irpf90_gitbook/IRPMethod.md

 ```

 Now, the *needs/needed_by* relationships between the entities are expressed by
 calling function `t`.
-The programmer doesn't control any more the order in
+The programmer doesn't handle any more the order in
 which the instructions will be executed : we don't known which one `u(d3,d4)`
 and `w(d5)` will be executed first.
 However, the global knowledge of the tree
 is still required to write this program.